ilz5753/rne-at/README.md

    # or
    bun start
    ```
    This will start the Expo development server, and you can run your app on your device or an emulator.

 ## Using Template

 To use the template, run the following command:

 ```sh
 npx create-expo-app --template rne-at@latest
 ```
-This command will initialize a new Expo project named "my-app" using the template from the GitHub repository at `rne-at`.

 ## Contributing

 We welcome contributions to improve RNE-AT.
 If you would like to contribute:

 1. Fork the repository on GitHub.
 2. Make your changes and commit them.
 3. Submit a pull request with a clear description of your changes.

 ## License

 This project is open-source and available under the MIT [License](/license).